 Software readers announce text or other information from the computer display in a synthesized computer voice ZoomText Reader.

 Screen readers announce text or other information from the computer display in a synthesized computer voice; intended to provide a spoken level of support that provides information about every activity that has taken place on the screen.
 Some screen-reading software includes scripting functionality to expand "out-of-box access."
 The general assumption is that the user will drive functionality using the keyboard Jaws For Windows.

 Refreshable Braille displays

 Refreshable Braille displays connect to a computer system to provide ongoing Braille output regarding events on the computer display Humanware BrailleNote.
-Some displays also include spoken output KNFB Mobile.
+Some displays also include spoken output (for example, KNFB Mobile).

 Mobile readers are hand-held or similar portable devices that can announce information using synthesized human speech.
 These devices not only read printed documents like menus, but also signage, whiteboards, and other items at a distance.